texhex/Euphoria66/README.md

 ## Germs

-We have a rigorous germ-bashing policy at Euphoria 66, starting with the bathrooms: every single one of our 38 bathrooms has as many sinks as there are lavatories - on every entry.
+We have a rigorous germ-bashing policy at Euphoria 66: every single one of our 38 bathrooms has as many sinks as there are lavatories - on every entry.
 Of course, there is one lavatory and one shower for each inhabitant, so no waiting line when you want to use it.

 The kitchen, food storeroom, and all main entrances are guarded by hand sanitizer.
 And any ore brought in needs to pass 12 ore scrubbers to make sure no germ makes into our colony.